gendl/gendl-mcp/README.md

 docker run -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/scripts:/app node:18 node /app/enhanced-mcp-wrapper.js
 ```

+## Tools for Claude Integration

+This wrapper includes several tools that enable Claude to interact with Gendl:

+### Lisp Evaluation Tool

+The `lisp_eval` tool allows Claude to evaluate Lisp code directly within the Gendl environment.
+This enables Claude to:

+- Create and manipulate GDL objects
+- Perform complex calculations using Gendl's geometric primitives
+- Access and modify Gendl's state

+See the [Lisp Evaluation Examples](./lisp-eval-examples.md) file for detailed examples of how to use this tool.

-## Knowledge Base Integration
+### Knowledge Base Integration

 This wrapper includes integration with a Gendl knowledge base through the `query_gendl_kb` tool.
 This allows Claude to search for information about Gendl/GDL (General-purpose Declarative Language) directly.

-The knowledge base is accessed via a Python script located at `/opt/gendl-kb/gendl-kb.py`.
+The knowledge base is accessed via a Python script located in the same directory as the wrapper script.
 When packaging this wrapper, make sure to include:

-1. The Python script for knowledge base queries
+1. The Python script for knowledge base queries (`gendl_kb.py`)
-2. The knowledge base files themselves (typically stored in `/projects/xfer/gendl-mcp/gendl_knowledge_base`)
+2. The knowledge base files themselves (typically stored in the `gendl-kb` directory relative to the script)

-### Knowledge Base Tool Usage
+#### Knowledge Base Tool Usage

 The `query_gendl_kb` tool can be invoked by Claude with a query string, and it will return relevant information from the Gendl documentation and knowledge base.